klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 The crazy part is that there was an opportunity to get away at a 20% loss a few weeks ago.
 The stock got pumped for whatever reason for a few days.
 I didn't take it, because I still had faith in management.

 There have been some hiccups, and not every promise has materialized yet, but that is irrelevant now.
-I'd rather focus on the data and talk about valuation.
+I'd rather focus on the data and focus on valuation.

 ### The story